Mayhem93/nexxus-lib/README.md

-# Telepat Models Library
+# Nexxus Library

-This package is used by the [Telepat API](https://github.com/telepat-io/telepat-api) and the [Telepat Worker](https://github.com/telepat-io/telepat-worker).
+This package is used by the [Nexxus API](https://github.com/Mayhem93/nexxus-api) and the [Nexxus Worker](https://github.com/Mayhem93/nexxus-worker).

-This package contains the libraries for using various telepat resources:
+This package contains the libraries for using various Nexxus resources:

 * Databases:
   * At the moment only elasticSearch support is implemented (version 1.7.x).
 Configuration variables: